Skip to main content

 Configuration

-With the Configuration sections, you can setup different network configurations supported by the flexibility of Access Server.
+With the Configuration sections, you can set up different network configurations supported by the flexibility of Access Server.

 Access Server creates an independent, virtual VPN IP subnet on which each connected VPN client is assigned an IP address.
 When you enable access to private networks, Access Server sets up a NAT or internal routing system to allow VPN clients from the VPN subnet to reach the private network via the server's private IP address.

 Configuration: Activation provides information on subscriptions or your activated key.
-If you don't have any on your Access Server, then the default number of concurrent connections will be limited to two users.
+If you don't have any on your Access Server, the default number of concurrent connections will be limited to two users.
 Otherwise, the amount depends on the key.

 access-server-activation-manager.png